masneyb/postgis-data-importer/README.md

   - Debian/Ubuntu: `sudo apt-get install make unzip postgis postgresql-client postgresql-9.4 gdal-bin`
 * Create PostgreSQL super user for your user account (note: gives full access to other DBs):
   `MY_USER=$(whoami) && sudo -u postgres createuser -s "${MY_USER}"`
-* If you'd like to download the aerial imagery, register for a developer account with [Lizard Tech](https://www.lizardtech.com/developer/) and download the unified SDK.
 * Edit the settings at the top of the _Makefile_.
-* Examine the bottom of the DEM and aerial import script (_bin/us_wv/download-us-wv-dem-files.sh_ and _bin/us_wv/download-us-wv-usda-2014-aerial-images.sh_) to ensure that the data is downloaded for the area of interest.
+* Examine the bottom of the DEM and aerial import script (_bin/us_wv/download-us-wv-dem-files.sh_ and _bin/us_wv/download-us-wv-usda-2014-aerial-images.sh_) to ensure that the data is downloaded for your area of interest.
+It is currently configured to download the data for all regions that are underlain by karst.
 * Run `make` to import the data into the _wvgis_ PostgreSQL database.